 On This Week's Prompts for Meditation

 Was there ever a faster conversion?
 Even Scrooge had to endure a night of hauntings before he turned.
 Zacchaeus, come down!
 I'm staying at your house!
 And how swiftly he ran, observes Augustine, to embrace the new life of salvation within his household (meditation one).
 For most of us, conversion involves suffering, detachment, purgation, painful self-knowledge, and radical change (meditation two).
-If love triumphs, however, the heart laughs in peace.
+If love triumphs, however, the heart laughs in peace (meditation three).

 Joyfully yours, Suzanne

 Meditation One (introit) lo, how swiftly he runs